-Why Neuroscience SHOULD Change the Way We Manage People
+Why Neuroscience Should Change the Way We Work

 Most organizations and their leaders take pride in updating their systems with the latest technology and equipment.
 They devote significant resources to ensure their employees are using state of the art processes and materials.